celeft01/Machine-Learning-Projects/README.md

 ### Key Highlights
 - **Techniques**:
   - Q-Learning.
-  - Deep Q-Networks (DQN).
-- **Environments**:
-  - Use OpenAI Gym environments for training and testing.

 ### Files
 - All related materials are found in the `Reinforcement Learning` directory.